scrapper/perobs/README.md

 When you derive your own class from PEROBS::Object you need to specify which instance variables should be persistent.
-By using po_attr you can provide a list of symbols that describe the instance variables to persist.
+By using 'attr_persist' you can provide a list of symbols that declare the instance variables to persist.
 This will also create getter and setter methods for these instance varables.
 You can set default values in the constructor .
 The constructor of PEROBS::ObjectBase derived objects